 '''

 pip install -e .[lint]

 black --check can

 mypy can

 ruff check can

-pylint can/.py can/io doc/conf.py examples/.py can/interfaces/socketcan
+pylint --rcfile=.pylintrc can/.py

 '''

 9.4 Creating a new interface/backend

 These steps are a guideline on how to add a new backend to python-can.

 - Create a module (either a .py or an entire subdirectory depending on the complexity) inside can.interfaces - Implement the central part of the backend: the bus class that extends can.
 BusABC.
 See Extending the BusABC class for more info on this one! - Register your backend bus class in BACKENDS in the file can.interfaces.init.py. - Add docs where appropriate.
 At a minimum add to doc/interfaces.rst and add a new interface specific document in doc/interface/.
 It should document the supported platforms and also the hardware/software it requires.
 A small snippet of how to install the dependencies would also be useful to get people started without much friction. - Also, don't forget to document your classes, methods and function with docstrings. - Add tests in test/ where appropriate.
 To get started, have a look at back2back_test.py: Simply add a test case like BasicTestSocketCan and some basic tests will be executed for the new interface.